Quickstart: SCITT Statements (Preview)

 SIGNED_STATEMENT_FILE="signed-statement.cbor"

-# Subject is a property used to correlate a collection of statements about an artifact
+# Property used to correlate a collection of statements about an artifact

 SUBJECT="my-product-id"